-- About 4 tablespoons chilled prosecco
+- About 4 tablespoons chilled Prosecco, or more to taste

-- About 2 tablespoons chilled vodka
+- About 2 tablespoons chilled vodka, or more to taste

 - 1. Scoop the ice cream into a blender.
-Splash in the prosecco and vodka and whizz just until the mixture is slushy.
+Splash in the Prosecco and vodka and whizz just until the mixture is slushy.
 Please note, the more alcohol you add, the more liquidy the mixture—not necessarily a bad thing.

 - 2. Pour the sgroppino into chilled glasses (champagne flutes would be lovely) and serve immediately before it has a chance to melt.

 I used lemon gelato from our local market to make this fresh, citrus-y, bliss of Sgroppino in a glass.
 The cool, inviting white color of this aperitif is a tingling, tangy, refreshing flavor break from whatever it is that you’re doing.
 Be careful though: The addictive nature of this sipper can impel one to make more than a single trip to the blender!